creaktive/rainbarf/README.md

 ## Color scheme

-If you only see the memory usage bars but no load chart, that's because your terminal's color scheme need an explicit distinction between foreground and background colors.
+If you only see the memory usage bars but no CPU utilization chart, that's because your terminal's color scheme need an explicit distinction between foreground and background colors.
 For instance, "red on red background" will be displayed as a red block on such terminals.
 Thus, you may need the ANSI __bright__ attribute for greater contrast.
 There are two problems with it, though: